Armenians in the Byzantine Empire: Aristocracy

-Figures of culture and science
+Culture and science

 There is information about the Armenian philosopher-sophist Prohaeresius since the Roman era.
 In the Byzantine Empire, some representatives of science and culture also had Armenian origins.
 In the 7th century, having learned in his homeland “all the literature of our Armenian people”, the Armenian geographer Anania Shirakatsi, according to the French Byzantinist P. Lemerle, —the father of the exact sciences of Armenia— went to Byzantium to continue the education.
 At first, he intended to study with the mathematician Christosatur (it is impossible to say for certain whether he was Armenian), in the province of Armenia IV.
 His compatriots then advised him to go to Trabzon, where the scholar Tikhik, knowledgeable in sciences and fluent in Armenian, lived.
 For eight years, Anania studied with this Greek scholar, translating Greek texts to Armenian.
 After completing his studies, Anania returned to Armenia, where he began teaching, disheartened to find that Armenians “do not like learning and science”.
 Anania was not happy about this.
 Regarding this story, reported by Anania in his autobiography, various hypotheses have been put forward — either that the young Armenians studying in Trebizond were to be later chirotonized, or that Tikhik was taught by Greeks, whom Byzantium, as part of the Armenian policy of Emperor Heraclius I, wanted to involve in Armenian affairs.

 Armenians played an important role in the cultural and intellectual life of Constantinople.
 A native of Constantinople, to whom Armenian origin is commonly attributed, was John Grammaticus — Patriarch of Constantinople from 837 to 843 and a famous iconoclast.
 The names of his brother (Arshavir) and father (Bagratuni, in Greek sources—Pankratios) indicate a probable kinship with the Bagratuni and Kamsarakan dynasties.
 Among the Byzantine scientists of Armenian descent, the author of the famous monograph on Armenians in Byzantium, P. Charanis, names the patriarch of the 9th century, Photios, but in most modern sources, the origin of this prominent religious figure and encyclopaedist is not specified due to insufficient extant data.
 A well-known patron of the sciences in the 9th century was the major statesman Bardas.
 His friend and co-founder of the University of Constantinople was Leo the Mathematician, nephew of John the Grammarian.
 Some sources mention the Armenian ancestry of Joseph Genesius.
 Such a claim is based on the probable Armenian origin of his grandfather, Constantine Maniak, but the kinship between Joseph Genesius and Constantine Maniak is sometimes questioned.
 Apparently, the writer of the 11th century, Kekaumenos, author of the famous Advice and Stories, containing not only military but also domestic teachings, was also of Armenian descent.
 During the Palaeologan Renaissance, the mathematician of Armenian origin, Nicholas Artavazd, was active.